Stocks move lower, putting long winning streak in jeopardy

 AP Business Writer

-Stocks moved lower in midday trading on Wall Street Tuesday, putting an extended winning streak for the market in jeopardy.
+Stocks moved lower in afternoon trading on Wall Street Tuesday, putting an extended winning streak for the market in jeopardy.

 The benchmark S&P 500 has risen to record highs for eight days in a row, tying its longest winning streak since April 2019.